-2023 saw significant progress in the legislative process around the planned movement of MFI into state ownership.
+2024 saw significant progress in the legislative process around the planned movement of MFI into state ownership.
 This is an exciting time for MFI and one we look forward to.
-I would also like to express our appreciation and gratitude to our current parent, Social Finance Foundation ("SFF"), its Board and management for the ongoing assistance and support of MFI.
-2024 will see us work with SFF and the Department to enable the ownership journey to progress.
+1 would like to express our appreciation and gratitude to our current parent, Social Finance Foundation ("SFF"), its Board and management for the ongoing assistance and support of MFI.
+We are hopeful that the transfer of ownership will be completed before the end of 2025 and we will work with SFF and the Department to enable the ownership journey to progress.

-Finally, I would like to extend our gratitude and congratulate the professional dedicated MFI team and the Loan Assessor Panel for their commitment, hard work, customer centric approach and resilience, without whom the continued expanding growth and success of MFI would not have been achieved.
-I look forward with confidence to MFI continuing this strong success in enhancing and changing lives, families and communities in 2024 and beyond.
+Finally, I would like to extend our gratitude and congratulate the professional dedicated MFI team and the Loan Assessor Panel for their commitment, hard work, customer centric approach and resilience, without whom the continued expanding growth and success of MFI could not have been achieved.
+The successful delivery of the transformation programme is of note and I look forward with confidence to MFI continuing this strong success in enhancing and changing lives, families and communities in 2025 and beyond.